A month on, Assam mourns Zubeen death as family, fans await answers on his final moments | Entertainment

 She recalled her earlier visit to Guwahati to shoot with Garg, when she came into contact with his family.

 ''There is so much love in the family.
 I feel Zubeen da is here.
-I already feel the gods have done justice to Zubeen Garg,'' Vessichelli added, referring to lakhs of people coming out to pay their last respects to Garg's mortal remains and participating in his funeral procession.
+I already feel the gods have done justice to Zubeen Garg,'' Vessichelli added, referring to lakhs of people coming out to pay their last respects to the singer's mortal remains and participating in his funeral procession.

-Fans came in private cars and buses to be at the final resting site of Garg, which has been drawing visitors by the thousand for the last one month.
+Fans came in cars and buses to be at the final resting site of Garg, which has been drawing visitors for the last one month.

-''We booked two buses and are a group of over 100 people.
+''We are a group of over 100 people and booked two buses.
 We wanted to be here with Zubeen da and pay our homage,'' said a woman who had come from Boko in Kamrup district.

-Another group of women from West Karbi Anglong district arrived with a framed photograph of Garg as a mark of their last respect.
+Another group of women from West Karbi Anglong district arrived with a framed photograph of Garg as a mark of respect.

 People brought 'gamosas' (Assamese scarf) with lyrics of his songs written, his photographs and other items, besides lighting earthen lamps and incense sticks, in front of his cremation site.